 Talks by local and visiting faculty, as well as film screenings and performances, designed to introduce students to the multi-layered connections between Asia and Asian America.
 Areas that will be considered include: popular culture, youth sub-cultures, labor, issues of gender and sexuality, and migration and immigrant communities.
 Discussions emphasize how issues play out at local and transnational levels.
 2 credits

-ASIAN STUDIES - 491A - SENIOR SEMINAR
+ASIAN-ST 491A SENIOR SEMINAR

 Required of all students working toward the completion of the Certificate in Asian and Asian American Studies.
 Contact the Certificate Advisors for details.
 Interested students should contact Professor C.N.
 Le in the Sociology Dept., in Thompson Hall.